 Examples of the impact of the Pupil Premium funding can be found as follows:

 The Pupil Premium Plan 2018-19 identifies the percentage of pupils at the end of every Key Stage that made at least expected progress with some exceeding their individual targets.
 This plan highlights the gap has closed between the attainment/progress of pupils eligible to pupil premium in comparison to non eligible pupils.

 The case studies highlight individual progress and the impact of small group or individual intervention groups.

-There has been an increase in the number of parents accessing the school Parent Liaison Officer as in 2016-17, 3 families accessed this service in comparison to 2017-18 when 27 families accessed the service.
+There has been an increase in the number of parents accessing the school Parent Liaison Officer as in 2016-17 3 families accessed this service in comparison to 2017-18 when 27 families accessed the service and 2018-19 when over 27 families accessed the service.

 The number of pupils engaging in extra curricular activities that are eligible to pupil premium has increased by 50%